PratikAghor/pratikaghor.github.io/_pages/cv.md

 * Some lecture notes that I jotted down and some that were used as tutorials in summer schools can be found [here](https://github.com/PratikAghor/lec_notes).

 ## Scholarships and Awards:
+* **Department of Mathematics and Statistics Teaching Assistant Award, UNH**, 2022-2023
 * **Dissertation Year Fellowship, UNH Graduate School Award**, 2022-2023
 * **Departmental Nominee, Graduate School TA Teaching Award**, 2021-2022, 2022-2023
 * **Research Assistant**, 2019-2021